 Arriving in the U.S., HIO Registration, & Orientations

 Welcome to Harvard!
 This section details important information you need to know to enter the U.S. to start your internship.
-After your arrival, you will need to bring your travel documents to register your immigration record with the HIO.

 When to Arrive